Windokk/Pulse/README.md

 ## How to build :

+Build jolt inside its submodule folder, build QtADS, place the fonts inside their folder

 Run build.bat or build.sh (depending on your OS)

 This will compile everything from root : submodules, the engine, the editor app, the editor module, and the game module (loaded with the game app)